 Avoid aggressive brushing and grooming, strong chemicals, permanents, straightening, and similar hair-damaging habits.

-Diseases of the Skin Appendages.
-In: James WD, Berger TG, Elston DM, eds.
+James WD, Berger TG, Elston DM, eds.
 Andrews' Diseases of the Skin: Clinical Dermatology.
 11th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011: chap 33.
+Philadelphia, Pa: Elsevier Saunders; 2011: chap 33.

 Sperling LC, Sinclair RD, El Shabrawi-Caelen L. Alopecias.
 In: Bolognia JL, Jorizzo JL, Schaffer JV, eds.
 Dermatology.
 3rd ed.
 Philadelphia, Pa: Elsevier Saunders; 2012:chap 69.

 Reviewed By: Kevin Berman, MD, PhD, Atlanta Center for Dermatologic Disease, Atlanta, GA.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
 Editorial team.